Running the setup by using Custom setup in the setup wizard

 - You might have to log on to any registered applications; log in as an administrative user (the same user ID you are using to run through the setup wizard).
 Then, click Finalize Application Setup.
 When the process is complete, click Next.

 - On the Summary page, click Finish to access the Jazz Team Server Administration page where you can perform administration tasks such as managing the server, users, and licenses.
-For more information, see Administering Rational solution for Collaborative Lifecycle Management servers.
+For more information, see Administering IBM Engineering Lifecycle Management servers.